-- 1. Data Collection analysis, mapping and socio-economic projections assistance - Data collection: assisted communities as needed with local data collection needs that are not fulfilled by the regional data collection efforts in the areas of traffic counting, pavement condition surveys, Sidewalk and Ramp Surveys - 3rd and 4th Quarter, FY 2022 - As needed, truck exclusion study counts Ongoing - Data Analysis and Mapping: assisted communities as needed with data analysis and mapping needs associated with local data collection efforts and with data collected as part of the regional data collection efforts - Ongoing

-- Socio-economic projections assistance: assisted communities as needed with interpreting the regional socio-economic projections developed for the LRTP for use in local plans such as master plans and economic development plans - Ongoing - Continued limited technical assistance and support for community pavement management programs - Ongoing - Continued limited technical assistance for MassDOT Roadway Inventory Database updates, as requested. - Ongoing - Assisted communities with management systems data to initiate project development discussion. - Ongoing - Assisted communities with data collection, application and management for the Massachusetts culvert and small bridge grant program - 3rd and 4th Quarter, FY 2022 - 2.
-Complete Streets and Safe Routes to Schools - Tier II: Continued to assist municipalities with the development and adoption of prioritization plans - Working to assist communities developing Complete Streets Tier II prioritization plans Ongoing - Tier III: As necessary and appropriate, assisted municipalities with preparing Complete Streets Tier III Construction Applications for submittal including application administration, project(s) selection, and grant-writing, and project funding requests. - Ongoing - Continued to engage "inactive" municipalities with Complete Streets development through promotion of program benefits and other municipal examples. - Ongoing - Worked with the City of Worcester Transportation Advisory Group (TAG) on the development of a Complete Streets Prioritization Plan, review framework, and integration into the City's Master Plan - Ongoing - As needed, assisted municipalities and associated partner schools with developing and submitting infrastructure project grant applications to the Safe Routes to Schools (SRTS) Program - Ongoing
+- 1. Data Collection analysis, mapping and socio-economic projections assistance - Data collection: Assist communities as needed with local data collection needs above and beyond the regional data collection efforts including but not limited to traffic counting, pavement condition surveys, Sidewalk and Ramp Surveys - 3rd and 4th Quarter, FY 2023 - As needed, truck exclusion study counts Ongoing - Data Analysis and Mapping: Assist communities as needed with data analysis and mapping needs associated with local data collection efforts and with data collected as part of the regional data collection efforts - Ongoing - 2.
+Socio-economic projections assistance: assisted communities as needed with interpreting the regional socio-economic projections developed for the LRTP for use in local plans such as master plans and economic development plans Ongoing - Produce local/community level summary files for updated socio-economic population projections 1st and 2nd Quarter, FFY 2023 - Continue limited technical assistance and support for community pavement management programs - Ongoing - Continue limited technical assistance for MassDOT Roadway Inventory Database updates, as requested. - Ongoing - Assist communities with management systems data to initiate project development discussion. - Ongoing - Assist communities with data collection, application and management for the Massachusetts culvert and small bridge grant program - 3rd and 4th Quarter, FY 2023 - Complete Streets and Safe Routes to Schools - Tier II: Continued to assist municipalities with the development and adoption of prioritization plans - Working to assist communities developing Complete Streets Tier II prioritization plans Ongoing - Tier III: As necessary and appropriate, assisted municipalities with preparing Complete Streets Tier III Construction Applications for submittal including application administration, project(s) selection, and grant-writing, and project funding requests. - Ongoing

-- Coordinated collaboration between CMMPO municipalities and SRTS Program as complimentary efforts to Complete Streets development, including engagement with elementary/middle schools, data services, and assistance with grant applications as needed - Ongoing - 3.
-Americans with Disabilities Act (ADA) and Public Health Assistance - ADA Transition Plans: As necessary, assisted municipalities with development of and/or updates to their ADA Self-Evaluation and Transition Plans - Ongoing - Healthy Aging: Continued to support healthy aging initiatives across the region by engaging communities using the Massachusetts Age- and Dementia Friendly Integration Toolkit and similar state resources - Ongoing - Grant Assistance: Engaged communities with the AARP Age-Friendly Network; prepare applications for the AARP Community Challenge Grant Program, and provide grant administration support to the towns if awarded - Ongoing - Continued to improve and promote the CMMPO Sidewalk and Curb Ramp Database as an available tool for municipalities and other organizations to use for a wide range of projects Ongoing

-4. Local and Regional Planning:
+- Continued to engage "inactive" municipalities with Complete Streets development through promotion of program benefits and other municipal examples. - Ongoing - Worked with the City of Worcester Transportation Advisory Group (TAG) on the development of a Complete Streets Prioritization Plan, review framework, and the City's Master Plan - Ongoing - As needed, assisted municipalities and associated partner schools with developing and submitting infrastructure project grant applications to the Safe Routes to Schools (SRTS) Program - Ongoing - Coordinate collaboration between CMMPO municipalities and SRTS Program as complimentary efforts to Complete Streets development, including engagement with elementary/middle schools, data services, and assistance with grant applications as needed - Ongoing - Americans with Disabilities Act (ADA) and Public Health Assistance - ADA Transition Plans: As necessary, assisted municipalities with development of and/or updates to their ADA Self-Evaluation and Transition Plans - Ongoing - Healthy Aging: Continued to support healthy aging initiatives across the region by engaging communities using the Massachusetts Age- and Dementia Friendly Integration Toolkit and similar state resources - Ongoing - Grant Assistance: Engaged communities with the AARP Age-Friendly Network; prepare applications for the AARP Community Challenge Grant Program, and provide grant administration support to the towns if awarded - Ongoing - Continued to improve and promote the CMMPO Sidewalk and Curb Ramp Database as an available tool for municipalities and other organizations to use for a wide range of projects Ongoing - Local and Regional Planning: - Master Plans: When applicable, worked with CMMPO member municipalities to update transportation sections or chapters of municipal master plans or other related comprehensive planning efforts/contracts. - Ongoing - Regional Plans: Continue work with CMRPC staff on the ongoing IMAGINE 2050 work efforts - FFY 23 and 24 - DLTA Support: Supported the development of local projects seeking funding through the regions DLTA program- Ongoing